kweterings/Elem_Symbol_Z-Number_Converter/readME.md

 ```
 The argument can of course also be a variable previously defined in the code.
 I have made it so that if any arguments to not represent an element symbol or atomic number, the code will
 return the troubling inputs and quit with error code 1 (to prevent your work from continuing to run with faulty inputs).
+<u>Note</u>: The end result of the script is a print() of the output.
+This should be changed to whatever is desired as an output.

 ### File 3: sym_to_Z_number_run.py
 The 3rd and final format of the converter is the generic program, which asks for user input upon being run.